-Contingencies like these are put in place so a buyer can back out of a real estate sale if something goes wrong at a specific point in their home closing process.
+Most contingencies fall under three main categories in a purchase contract: appraisals, home inspection and mortgage approval.
+Contingencies like these are put in place so a buyer can cancel a real estate contract if something goes wrong at a specific point in the home closing process.

 Home Inspection Contingency

-A home inspection contingency is essential when you are looking to close on your home, and you should never waive them under any circumstances.
+A home inspection contingency is essential when you are making a home purchase, and you should never waive them under any circumstances.

-These inspections are also known as due diligence contingencies, and they give the buyer the right to have the home inspected by a professional home inspector.
+These inspections are also known as due diligence contingencies, and give the buyer the right to have the home’s interior and exterior inspected by a professional home inspector.
 Usually, the inspection must be done within a specific period, like 5 – 10 days.

-This inspection protects the buyer from purchasing a home that has issues and allows them to cancel the contract or negotiate repairs based on the findings of the home inspector.
+This inspection protects the buyer from purchasing a home that has issues and allows them to cancel the contract, negotiate repairs or request an additional inspection based on the home inspector’s findings.

 What’s A Cost-Of-Repair Contingency?

-Ordinarily, they are included in addition to the inspection contingency and are based on a specific sales price percentage, like 1%.
+Ordinarily, they are included in the inspection contingency and are based on a specific sales price percentage, like 1%.

-If the inspection report shows that repairs are going to cost more than the maximum dollar amount allowed, then the buyer can back out of the contract.
+If the inspection report shows that repairs will cost more than the maximum dollar amount allowed, then the buyer can back out of the contract.

 The appraisal contingency is used to make sure the property is valued at a minimum amount.

-Let’s say you have a loan that will cover 90% of the cost of the home, and you have to put down 10%.
-If the house costs $250,000, before the appraisal, you would need to pay a $25,000 down payment.
+For example, let’s say you have a loan that will cover 90% of the cost of the home, and you have to put down 10%.
+If the house costs $250,000 before the appraisal, you’ll have to make a $25,000 down payment.